Tuesday, December 30, 2008

 Dotted with Indian shops choc-a-block with jewellery, sarees, music, grocery, and other paraphernalia, the locality is home and offers business to most South Asian communities, including Pakistanis, Sri Lankans and Bangladeshis.
 However the ‘Indian diaspora and display’ dominates every nook and corner of the place, earning it the sobriquet of "Little India".

-Road to recognition: A street has been named after Kalpana Chawla in New York Streets here are abuzz with beats of pop bhangra, latest Indi-pop, ghazals and old Hindi songs.
+Streets here are abuzz with beats of pop bhangra, latest Indi-pop, ghazals and old Hindi songs.
 There are life-size posters in music shops of Preity Zinta, Rani Mukerjee and muscle-flexing Salman and Shahrukh Khan besides popular Punjabi singers Babbu Mann, Jazzy B, Hansraj and Gurdas Mann.
 Along with music and movie releases, the extravaganza of forthcoming shows on posters adds desi glamour to the street.

 There are also posters of spiritual and religious organisations, offering details of their organisations and programmes.
 So you have announcements of bhakti sangathans, Swami Ramdev’s yoga camp, Baisakhi mela celebrations, meditation classes and even Hindi plays playing at a community temple.